 Spectrum utilisation efficiency;

-RTT latency;
+Round-trip time (RTT) latency;

-Coverage (DL synch. coverage and UL coverage.
+Coverage (DL synch. coverage and UL coverage).

 As described below, there are links between the aspects that are listed above.
-The selection of a certain frame structure will determine multiple impacts on the same aspects of network performance which may go in opposite directions..
+The selection of a certain frame structure will improve performance in some aspects whilst reducing it in others.
 The selection of a certain frame structure therefore aims at reaching the most appropriate performance trade-off for the specific operator's needs and targets in terms of services to the end users.

-The frame structure determines a specific DL-UL ratio: the frame structure selection shall therefore carefully account for the expected traffic patterns.
-The DL-UL ratio typically relates to the traffic generated by the services proposed by the operator and therefore can be linked to the business model of the operator.
+The frame structure determines a specific DL / UL ratio: the frame structure selection shall therefore carefully account for the expected traffic patterns.
+The DL / UL ratio typically relates to the traffic generated by the services proposed by the operator and therefore can be linked to the business model of the operator.

-The more frequent are the DL / UL and UL / DL switching points, the lower the RTT is.
-A short latency helps improving the channel estimation quality (CQI feedback) using TDD channel reciprocity properties and also enables fast HARQ retransmissions.
-More frequent switching points therefore have a positive impact on spectrum efficiency in high mobility conditions.
-On the other hand, considering that guard periods (GP) are required at each DL / UL switching, more frequent switching points increase the GP overhead with a negative impact on spectrum efficiency.
+The more frequent the DL / UL and UL / DL switching, the lower the RTT is.
+A short latency improves the channel estimation quality (CQI feedback) using TDD channel reciprocity properties and also enables fast HARQ retransmissions.
+More frequent switching therefore has a positive impact on spectrum efficiency in high mobility conditions.
+On the other hand, considering that guard periods (GP) are required at each DL / UL switch, more frequent switching increases the GP overhead which can have a negative impact on spectrum efficiency.

 The frame structure impacts coverage performance.
 The guard period (GP) between downlink and uplink must be large enough to compensate the propagation delay for large cells (and for coexistence with other cells in line of sight).
-The guard periodhas an impact on spectrum efficiency, for example: iif the TDD cell can interfere another cell up to 60km away in co-channel, this means that the GP should be larger than 200µs.
+Larger guard periods can reduce spectrum efficiency.
+If a TDD cell can interfere with another cell up to 60km away in co-channel, then this means that the GP may need to be larger than 200µs.

 As illustrated in Figure 7, different frame structures correspond to different trade-offs relatively to key performance aspects.
-Operators in different markets will assess the behaviour of the key network characteristics associated with the different frame structure options in order to decide the most appropriate frame structure for their own networks and when discussing the options for a common frame structure with other operators.
-Operators owning lower frequency bands (e.g. 700, 800, 900, 1800 MHz) will have the possibility to use jointly such frequencies with the 3400-3800 MHz band through the Carrier Aggregation or Supplemental Uplink schemes.
-Such combined use will provide additional ways to meet the target network characteristics..
+Operators in different markets will assess the behaviour of the key network characteristics associated with the different frame structure options in order to decide the most appropriate frame structure for their own networks and when discussing the options for a compatible frame structure with other operators.
+Operators owning other MFCN frequency bands (e.g. 700, 800, 900, 1800 MHz or mmWave) will have the possibility to use jointly such frequencies with the 3400-3800 MHz band through the Carrier Aggregation or Supplemental Uplink schemes.
+Such combined use will provide additional ways to meet the target network characteristics.
+The terminals supporting the CA/SUL schemes will require to support for another band in addition to the C-band.

-……….
+Carrier Aggregation (CA) is a technique that aggregates various component bands into an overall wider bandwidth.
+Supplementary Up Link (SUL) makes it possible to use another frequency carrier for NR UL transmission instead of NR's dedicated UL carrier in a switchable manner.
+SUL is similar to CA, however, unlike CA concept, simultaneous data transmissions are not possible in SUL carrier and NR UL carrier it is linked to.
+Additionally, there is no possibility for precise estimation of the UL channel [path loss / response] used for the other carrier.